-CastleNet Technology Inc. (the "Company") was incorporated as a company limited by shares on June 26, 1998 and obtained its Business Registration Certificate on August 26, 1998.
+CastleNet Technology Inc. (the "Company") was incorporated as a company limited by shares on June 26, 1998 and obtained Business Registration Certificate on August 26, 1998.
 In addition, the Company's stocks were listed on the Taipei Exchange in March 2010.
-The Company is primarily engaged in the manufacturing and selling of consumer electronics products such as broadband communications and digital home entertainment.
+The Company is primarily engaged in manufacturing and selling consumer electronics products such as broadband communications and digital home entertainment.

-- 2. The Date of Authorization for Issuance of the Financial Statements and Procedures for Authorization These consolidated financial statements were authorized for issuance by the Board of Directors on March 11, 2024. - 3.
-Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS[®]") Accounting Standards that came into effect as endorsed by the Financial Supervisory Commission ("FSC")
+2. The Date of Authorisation for Issuance of the Parent Company Only Financial Statements and Procedures for Authorisation

+The parent company only financial statements were authorised for issuance by the Board of Directors on March 11, 2024.

+- 3. Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards("IFRS®") Accounting Standards that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by FSC and became effective from 2023 are as follows:
+New standards, interpretations and amendments endorsed by the FSC and became effective from 2023 are as follows:

-Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IAS 1, 'Disclosure of accounting policies' January 1, 2023 Amendments to IAS 8, 'Definition of accounting estimates' January 1, 2023 Amendments to IAS 12, 'Deferred tax related to assets and liabilities January 1, 2023 arising from a single transaction' Amendments to IAS 12, 'International tax reform - pillar two model rules' May 23, 2023
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IAS 1, 'Disclosure of accounting policies' January 1, 2023 Amendments to IAS 8, 'Definition of accounting estimates' January 1, 2023 Amendments to IAS 12, 'Deferred tax related to assets and liabilities January 1, 2023 arising from a single transaction' Amendments to IAS 12, 'International tax reform - pillar two model May 23, 2023 rules'

-The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.
+The above standards and interpretations have no significant impact to the Company's financial condition and financial performance based on the Company's assessment.

-(2) Effect of new issuances of or amendments to IFRS Accounting Standards as endorsed by the FSC but not yet adopted by the Group
+(2) Effect of new issuances of or amendments to IFRS Accounting Standards as endorsed by the FSC but not yet adopted by the Company